Loading...

 Portion Control

-Incorporate sources of lean protein such as chicken, tofu, or fish to your meal.
-Protein can help slow the absorption of carbohydrates.
+Add a source of lean protein, such as grilled chicken or tofu, to help slow down the absorption of carbohydrates.

 Include Healthy Fats